onnx/onnx/docs/IR.md

 ### Nodes

-Computation nodes are comprised of a name, a list of named inputs, a list of named outputs, and a list of attributes.
+Computation nodes are comprised of a name, the name of an operator that it invokes, a list of named inputs, a list of named outputs, and a list of attributes.

+Input and outputs are positionally associated with operator inputs and outputs.
+Attributes are associated with operator attributes by name.

 They have the following properties: